 I’m a mobile learning specialist, with particular experience in Africa.
 Mobile learning, mobiles for development, digital media and participatory culture interest me.
-Currently I’m based in Paris as a Senior Project Officer in mobile learning at UNESCO.
+Currently I’m Head of Mobile at Pearson South Africa, based in Cape Town.

 My big idea: mobile devices, games and digital media are the future of Africa’s development

 My mantra: “Use the ICTs in the hands of people to enable their participation”

 My strength: practical experience of ICT projects for developing country people

 I’ve published papers and given presentations at numerous academic, United Nations and popular conferences, written for the Mail and Guardian newspaper (South Africa) and used to blog (by invitation) for the Mail & Guardian’s Thought Leader and Tech Leader sites.